 Breach of any of the IPPs is grounds for a complaint to the Privacy Commissioner.
 The Privacy Commissioner may investigate the complaint and may refer matters to the Director of the Human Rights Review Tribunal, who may award remedies such as damages, a declaration that the actions interfere with privacy, a compliance order, costs, or other relief deemed appropriate.
 The Privacy Commissioner may issue compliance notices and binding decisions on access requests.
-Fines of up to NZ\$10,000 may be imposed for offences.
+Privacy Act fines of up to NZ\$10,000 may be imposed for offences.
+The Human Rights Review Tribunal has jurisdiction to award damages of up to NZ\$350,000 in respect of the interference with the privacy of an individual.
+However, in practice, awards by the Human Rights Review Tribunal in relation to breaches of the IPPs tend to be much lower, and the highest awards (closer to NZ\$100,000) are reserved for only the most egregious breaches where significant harm has been caused to the aggrieved individual.
+See here for more information about claims and damages awarded by the Human Rights Review Tribunal.

-Unsolicited Electronic Messages Act 2007 ('UEMA')
+Unsolicited Electronic Messages Act 2007 (UEMA)

-An individual or organisation ('person') must comply with the UEMA when sending emails (and SMS messages) to consumers.
+An individual or organisation (person) must comply with the UEMA when sending emails (and SMS messages) to consumers.
 The UEMA prohibits the sending of unsolicited commercial electronic messages.
 Essentially, in order to send commercial electronic messages, the person must first obtain consent from the recipient.
 Consent can either be: